Directorate-General of Customs and Indirect Taxes: Personnel

-In 2017, the ranks of Agent de constatation principal de 2nde classe and Agent de constatation de 1ère classe were merged and the rank of Agent de constatation de 2nde classe were renamed Agent de constatation.
-Before the Agents de constatation de 1ère class wore the same insignia than the Agent de constatation de 2nde classe except they had 3 chevrons.

 Armament and equipment

 Air

 In 2010 the aircraft fleet consisted of Reims-Cessna F406 maritime patrol aircraft; and Eurocopter EC-135 and Aérospatiale AS355 helicopters.
 Two Reims-Cessna F406s operated out of Martinique and the rest were based in metropolitan France.

 From 2012 onwards eight Beechcraft King Air 350s replaced the F406s.

 Maritime

 In 2010 the customs had 3 offshore patrol boats, 18 coastal patrol boats, 18 surveillance patrol boats and 5 speed boats.
 The boats are assigned as follows: